John Cena

-John Felix Anthony Cena (/ˈsiːnə/ SEE-nə; born April 23, 1977) is an American professional wrestler and actor.
-He is signed to WWE, where he is the current WWE Intercontinental Champion in his first reign.
-He is a record 17-time world champion, holding the most recognized world title reigns in WWE's history, and is widely regarded as one of WWE's greatest professional wrestlers of all time.
+John Felix Anthony Cena (/ˈsiːnə/ SEE-nə; born April 23, 1977) is an American actor, former professional wrestler, and former rapper.
+He is signed to WWE as a brand ambassador.
+Cena wrestled for WWE for 24 years, becoming a record-setting 17-time world champion, before transitioning fully into his acting career.

-Originally pursuing a bodybuilding career, Cena began wrestling in 1999 and signed with WWE in 2001 to its developmental territory Ohio Valley Wrestling (OVW).
-After debuting on the main roster on SmackDown! in 2002, he rose to prominence as a brash, villainous rapper before becoming the company's franchise player from the mid-2000s to the mid-2010s.
-He has wrestled on a part-time schedule since 2018, with his retirement match scheduled to take place at Saturday Night's Main Event XLII in 2025.
+Cena began professional wrestling in 1999 and signed with the World Wrestling Federation in 2001 (renamed WWE in 2002), where he began in its then-developmental territory Ohio Valley Wrestling (OVW).
+After debuting on the main roster on WWE SmackDown! in 2002, he rose to prominence as a brash heel rapper, before becoming the company's franchise player from the mid-2000s to the mid-2010s.
+He wrestled on a part-time schedule from 2017 until his retirement in 2025.
 His run as a face from 2003 to 2025 was the longest continuous portrayal of a heroic character in WWE history.

-Cena has held numerous championships and accomplishments in WWE, including a record 14 reigns as WWE Champion, three reigns as World Heavyweight Champion, five reigns as WWE United States Champion, one reign as WWE Intercontinental Champion, two reigns as World Tag Team Champion, and two reigns as WWE Tag Team Champion.
-He is also the 35th Triple Crown and 25th overall Grand Slam champion, in addition to being a two-time Royal Rumble and one-time Money in the Bank winner.
-He has headlined multiple major WWE pay-per-views, including its flagship event, WrestleMania, six times (22, 23, 27, 28, 29, and 41 – Night 2).
+Cena held numerous championships and accomplishments in WWE, including the WWE Championship a record 14 times and the World Heavyweight Championship three times.
+(Note: This refers to the version of the championship active between 2002 and 2013.)
+He is the 35th Triple Crown and 25th Grand Slam champion, won the Royal Rumble match twice, the Elimination Chamber match four times, the Money in the Bank match once, and headlined multiple major WWE pay-per-view and livestreaming events.
 Cena's full-time career received mixed critical and audience reception, with praise for his character work and promotional skills but criticism for his perceived over-representation and on-screen dominance relative to other wrestlers.
-In contrast, his later career has been more positively received.
+In contrast, his later career was more positively received.

-Cena has acted in both comedies and action films, receiving praise for his roles in Trainwreck (2015), Blockers (2018), and The Suicide Squad (2021).
-He has also starred in films such as The Marine (2006), Bumblebee (2018), and F9 (2021), as well as the portraying the title character in the superhero series Peacemaker (2022–2025).
-He released the rap album You Can't See Me (2005), which peaked at No. 15 on the Billboard 200, and is known for his charity work; he has granted more than 650 wishes for the Make-A-Wish Foundation, the most in the organization's history.
+Cena began acting in 2006 and has done both comedy and action films, receiving praise for his roles in Trainwreck (2015), Blockers (2018), and The Suicide Squad (2021).
+He has also starred in films such as The Marine (2006), Bumblebee (2018), and F9 (2021), as well as portraying the title character in the superhero series Peacemaker (2022–2025).
+In music, he released the rap album You Can't See Me in 2005, which peaked at No. 15 on the Billboard 200.
+Cena is also known for his charity work, granting more than 650 wishes for the Make-A-Wish Foundation, the most in the organization's history.